By Swati Sahai

 2. Build an Omnichannel Customer View

-If marketers want to make cross-sell and upsell offers that will have a high win-rate, even as customers hop across channels and devices, they must have a complete, unified view of the customer across all their touchpoints.
+Your customers engage with different touchpoints throughout their journeys and likely take multiple journeys concurrently.
+If marketers want to make cross-sell and upsell offers that will have a high win-rate, even as customers hop across channels and devices, they must have a complete, single customer view across all their touchpoints.

-A customer journey analytics platform enables you to get a single, unified view of the customer by quickly integrating data across a variety of systems and channels such as point-of-sale systems, email marketing platforms, marketing automation systems, data warehouses, websites, surveys, call centers, clickstream, chat, etc.
+A customer journey analytics platform that is supported by a journey data hub enables you to get a single, unified view of the customer by quickly integrating data across a variety of systems and channels such as point-of-sale systems, email marketing platforms, marketing automation systems, data warehouses, websites, surveys, call centers, clickstream, chat, etc.

-In addition to simply integrating data across touchpoints and internal systems, customer journey analytics tools use identity matching to determine which events in each system are actually being performed by the same individual.
-For B2B marketers, high-quality, real-time customer data is important for making personalized recommendations in the moment and providing an exceptional customer experience.
+In addition to simply integrating data across touchpoints and internal systems, customer journey analytics solutions use identity matching to determine which events in each system are actually being performed by the same individual.

 - Whether their subscription is up for renewal